WAN-Solutions/wan24-Core/src/Wan24-Core/README.md

 - Email sending abstractions
 - Commonly used regular expressions and global named expression collection
 - Transactions
-- TCP and UDP port knocking
+- TCP, UDP, WebSocket and http(s) port knocking

 ## How to get it